sbarex/SourceCodeSyntaxHighlight/README.md

 Usage: syntax_highlight_cli [-o <path>] <file> [..]

 Arguments:
- -h                              Show this help and exit -t                              Test without save/output the result.
+ -h                              Show this help and exit.
+ -t                              Test without save/output the result.
  -o <path>                       Save the output to <path>.
                                  If <path> is a directory a new file is created with the name of the source.